12 Plants That Repel Lizards

 Lemongrass contains citronella oil, often used in insect repellents, candles, and sprays.
 The scent of this oil can deter lizards from coming near your home or garden.

-You can plant lemongrass in your garden or use its essential oil to create a spray that you can use around your home.
+You can plant lemongrass in your garden or use its essential oil to create a spray around your home.

 To plant lemongrass in your garden, purchase a young plant or start one from seeds.
-Choose a sunny spot in your garden with well-draining soil.
+Choose a sunny spot with well-draining soil.

-Water the plant regularly and fertilize it once every few months to keep it healthy if you want to keep lizards away from specific areas, plant lemongrass in pots and place them strategically around your home or garden.
+To keep the plant healthy, water it regularly and fertilize it once every few months if you want to keep lizards away from specific areas, plant lemongrass in pots and place it strategically around your home or garden.

 11. Chamomile